lamdu/lamdu/README.md

 Directly under each expression in the code we see annotations of its evaluation results.
 Some annotations are more far apart from the expression's code due to its subexpression's annotation appearing between them.

 So as to not expand the expression, some annotations are shrunk.
 In this case `sqrt 5`'s annotation is shrunk.
-To see it in normal size - simply navigate to this expression, by going to the `sqrt` or `5` and pressing **shift+left**.
+To see it in normal size - navigate to this expression, by going to the `sqrt` or `5` and pressing **shift+left**.

+To name the golden ratio you have just declared, navigate to the top-level expression using repeated pressing of **shift+left**.
+Press 'x' to extract the code into a new definition.
+Type "golden" and <return>.

 ### Creating a function